rh-ecosystem-edge/recert/docs/design.md

 ### etcd cache

 During the Commit stage mentioned above, we would do many writes to etcd.
-It's very slow to go through ouger and etcd for each one, so instead we maintain an in-memory cache of all etcd YAMLs, and all writes actually happen in memory.
+It's very slow to go through etcd for each one, so instead we maintain an in-memory cache of all etcd YAMLs, and all writes actually happen in memory.

 In the end, we simply commit that cache back to etcd.
 This essentially batches all the etcd writes of the same YAML into a single operation.